awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 **Note**
 IAM is a feature of your AWS account\.
 If you are already signed up for a product that is integrated with IAM, you don't need to do anything else to sign up for IAM, nor will you be charged for using it\.
-Permissions for Cost Explorer apply to all accounts and linked accounts, regardless of IAM policies\.
+Permissions for Cost Explorer apply to all accounts and member accounts, regardless of IAM policies\.
 For more information about Cost Explorer access, see [Controlling access for Cost Explorer](ce-access.md)\.

 ## Activating access to the Billing and Cost Management console<a name="ControllingAccessWebsite-Activate"></a>